-Case study 12: ERICs as catalysts for strengthening the European Research Area

-European Social Survey and European Values Study https://europeanvaluesstudy.eu/.
+ERICs as catalysts for strengthening the European Research Area European Social Survey and European Values Study

-The European Values Study (EVS) is a large-scale, cross-national, repeated cross-sectional survey research programme on basic human values.
+The European Values Study (EVS) is a large-scale, cross-national, cross-sectional survey research programme on basic human values.
 It provides insights into the ideas, beliefs, preferences, attitudes, values and opinions of citizens all over Europe.
 The European Values Study covers a wide range of human values.
 The main topics concern family, work, environment, perceptions of life, politics and society, religion and morality, national identity.
-As part of the ESS-SUSTAIN-2 H2020 grant ESS ERIC is exploring a future partnership with the EVS which may lead to an EVS module in the ESS in future as a special rotating module as well as well as cooperation in other areas such as training.
+As part of the ESS-SUSTAIN-2 H2020 grant, ESS ERIC is exploring a future partnership with the EVS which may lead to an EVS module in the ESS as a special rotating module as well as well as cooperation in other areas such as training.
 Work on developing such a module is underway as are data comparisons between the ESS and the EVS data time series.